name banner

 * The Baptist’s 1810 chapel showed as a long terrace behind the White Lion

-* Within Grove, Spout House, Hillock Bank and Mount Farms
+* Within Grove, Spout House, Hillock Bank and Mount Farm

 * Rake Head Farm in the first field at the northern end of Miry Lane

-* Miry Lane, Ing Field, Slate Pits, White Riding and Windy Harbour Farms behind the Coppice
+* Miry Lane, Ing Field, Slate Pits, White Riding, Hameldon Hall and Windy Harbour adjacent to the King's Highway

 * Hameldon Reservoir supplying “The Oak Print Works.”